Cremation: Reintroduction

 Sir Henry Thompson, 1st Baronet, a surgeon and Physician to the Queen Victoria, had seen Gorini's cremator at the Vienna Exhibition and had returned home to become the first and chief promoter of cremation in England.
 His main reason for supporting cremation was that "it was becoming a necessary sanitary precaution against the propagation of disease among a population daily growing larger in relation to the area it occupied".
 In addition, he believed, cremation would prevent premature burial, reduce the expense of funerals, spare mourners the necessity of standing exposed to the weather during interment, and urns would be safe from vandalism.
 He joined with other proponents to form the Cremation Society of Great Britain in 1874."
 They founded the United Kingdom's first crematorium in Woking, with Gorini travelling to England to assist the installation of a cremator.
 They first tested it on 17 March 1879 with the body of a horse.
 After protests and an intervention by the Home Secretary, Sir Richard Cross, their plans were put on hold.
 In 1884, the Welsh Neo-Druidic priest William Price was arrested and put on trial for attempting to cremate his son's body.
 Price successfully argued in court that while the law did not state that cremation was legal, it also did not state that it was illegal.
 The case set a precedent that allowed the Cremation Society to proceed.

 In 1885, the first official cremation in the United Kingdom took place in Woking.
 The deceased was Jeanette Pickersgill, a well-known figure in literary and scientific circles.
 By the end of the year, the Cremation Society of Great Britain had overseen 2 more cremations, a total of 3 out of 597,357 deaths in the UK that year.
 In 1888, 28 cremations took place at the venue.
 In 1891, Woking Crematorium added a chapel, pioneering the concept of a crematorium being a venue for funerals as well as cremation.

 Advertisement for woollen envelopes to wrap the body in for cremation, appearing in the Undertaker's Journal, 1889.

 Other early crematoria in Europe were built in 1878 in the town of Gotha in Germany and later in Heidelberg in 1891.
 The first modern crematory in the U.S. was built in 1876 by Francis Julius LeMoyne after hearing about its use in Europe.
 Like many early proponents, he was motivated by a belief it would be beneficial for public health.
 Before LeMoyne's crematory closed in 1901, it had performed 42 cremations.
 Other countries that opened their first crematorium included Sweden (1887 in Stockholm), Switzerland (1889 in Zurich) and France (1889 in Père Lachaise, Paris).
+The famous french actor Jean Gabin was cremated at this crematorium of the Père-Lachaise Cemetery in 1976 for anti-cleric motivations, his ashes were scattered at sea and he was honored by the President of the french Republic, Valéry Giscard d'Estaing.